CodHeK/AnythingBot/README.md

 ![vids1](vids1.png)
 ### Search for songs, now search for anything !
 Google integrated ! :D
 ### Get Directions immidiately ! just mention from where to where !
 Eg: "give me the directions from borivali to malad".
+### Get you location, just say, "give me my current location" or "where am I".
 ![dir](dir.png)